AI chatbots for real estate agents: what works in 2025–2026

 Finding help

 Look for AI practitioners who have worked with real estate or property management.
-Ask specifically about CRM integrations (Realvolve, Follow Up Boss, Rex) and whether they've handled multilingual workflows in Metro Vancouver's market context.
+Ask specifically about CRM integrations (Realvolve, Follow Up Boss, Rex) and whether they've handled multilingual workflows in your local market context.

 Pricing Guide